cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/Guaranteed-stake-updates.md

 ![alt text](images/three_middlewares_withdrwawl_queued.png?raw=true "Title")

-Now that a withdrawal has been queued, the operator must wait till thwir obligations have been met before they can withdraw their stake.
-This is checked by `slasher.canWithdraw()`.
+Now that a withdrawal has been queued, the operator must wait till their obligations have been met before they can withdraw their stake. .
 At this point, in our example, the `operatorMiddlewareTimes` array looks like this:

 ```solidity
 {
     {
         leastRecentUpdateBlock: updateBlock_A